By Donna Miller

 And a question to Miss Diamond: Are you ready for those 16-year-old boys to become fathers?
 Many female predators force teen boys into that role at an early age.
 These boys are victims of adult sexual abuse, and that’s not something to be celebrated!

 Editor’s Note: Donna Miller serves as Issue Specialist for Pornography with Concerned Women for America of North Carolina.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!